Un Samayal Arayil: Oggarane

 The Times Of India gave it a 4 out of 5 stars and wrote, "Director-cum-hero Prakash Raj is brilliant in his narration; the lively dialogues (Aravind Kuplikar and Prakash Rai) rev up the performances.
 Don't be surprised if you get the feeling that you are part of the story.
 Thrills, emotions, suspense, comedy, romance and sentiments — it's a powerpack that will keep you gleefully glued till the end.
 Prakash Rai is brilliant with his expression, voice modulation and body language.
 A pretty Sneha infuses life into her girl-next-door image.
 This dosa-induced love story promises to leave a good taste in your mind".
 Deccan Chronicle wrote, "Oggarane is a Must Watch For Prakash's Brilliance".
 The New Indian Express wrote, "If the way to a man's heart is through his stomach, then Oggarane satiates all the senses...The film strikes a chord and is generously sprinkled with the spice of life, which also evokes an emotional response".
 Bangalore Mirror gave 3.5 stars out of 5 and wrote, "Prakash Rai as the director handles his platter perfectly.
 He polishes the rough edges of the original and what you have is a connoisseur's delight".
 The Hindu wrote, "Prakash Rai has proved his mettle again with Oggarane.
 The film...doesn’t disappoint".
-OneIndia gave 4 stars out of 5 and wrote, "Prakash Raj is the winner as an actor, director and producer.
-After Naanu Nanna Kanasu, here is another movie for Kannada audience to get bowled over by a multi-talented filmmaker.
-The film has its shortcomings, but it will never disappoint the audience.
-It is a must watch film".

 Ulavacharu Biryani

 Deccan Chronicle wrote, "Prakash Raj has chosen a good subject, which has a great blend of romance, relationship and food.
 The problem with the film, however, is slow narration and it drags a bit...At best, Ulavacharu Biryani is a good “time pass” film".
-123 Telugu wrote, "On the whole, Ulavacharu Biryani has its moments of class and uniqueness.
-But the entire second half, and some flavorless pace spoils the fun".
 The Times of India gave 3 stars out of 5 and wrote, "what could have ideally been a heart-warming romance ends up as an unintended comedy of errors...One does get the impression that an important ingredient is missing in this remake that seems to have lost some of its original magic as the filmmaker tried to tailor it to the Telugu palette".
 Sify wrote, "Though this film has all the right ingredients, the recipe (read storyline) is not good enough.
 A better preparation would have made a lot of difference.
 With performers like Prakash Raj and Sneha, and music by Ilayaraja, this film doesn’t pass muster".